 Once the chicken is tender, remove it from the pot and shred the meat, discarding the bones.
 Season the lemongrass turmeric chicken noodle soup with fish sauce, a touch of coconut milk, salt, and pepper.
 Finish the soup by adding chopped napa cabbage or use any other greens such as bok choy, spinach, or kale.
 Meanwhile, cook the noodles, poach some eggs, and you're ready to assemble the bowls.

 Portion the noodles into bowls and ladle the soup on top.
-Top the bowls with the shredded chicken, poached eggs, fried garlic chips, and fresh scallions and cilantro.
+Top the bowls with the shredded chicken, poached eggs, fried garlic chips, fresh scallions, and cilantro.
 Serve the lemongrass turmeric chicken noodle soup with lime wedges on the side for a bit of acidity and dig in!

 For a more traditional chicken soup, check out this Korean version, dak kalguksu!